COVID-19 Update - The ABPN has been actively monitoring the events and circumstances surrounding the spread of COVID-19…

 |Number of Certification(s)||Total Article Exams to Pass every 3-year block||Number of attempted article exams allowed|

-Diplomates have until the end of their 3-year block to complete the required number of article assessment exams.
+Diplomates have until the end of their 3-year block to complete the required number of article exams indicated in their Physician Portal.
 The questions are not timed after a mini exam is opened.
 Diplomates can log in and out of the questions as much as needed prior to submitting the answers for scoring of an article exam.

 Yes.
 Diplomates can refer to an article as many times as needed, as the questions are derived directly from the information presented in the article.
 The questions/answers do not reference any external information or sources.